JNRowe/bleeter/README.rst

 ------------

 ``bleeter`` requires Python_ v2.6 or above. ``bleeter``’s mandatory dependencies
-outside of the standard library are the blessings_, configobj_, notify-python_, PyGObject_, pygtk_ and tweepy_ packages.
+outside of the standard library are the blessings_, configobj_, PyGObject_, pygtk_ and tweepy_ packages.

 If you wish to have the process title reflect the current state of ``bleeter``, then you will need setproctitle_.